Something interesting happened to me the other day. I had an enlightening conversation with my best friend.

 Then I remembered an all-important point.

 In the past, I have relocated for relationships.
 Twice.
 In 1990 I moved interstate and in 2000 I moved overseas.
-Both for love (or at least what I believed was love at the time).
+Both were for love (or at least what I believed was love at the time).

 Both instances, however, were a long time ago, which led me to think.

 What happens if we do all this personal growth work but nobody notices how much we’ve changed and grown as a person?

 It made me ask the question – are we always the sum of our earlier mistakes and experiences?

 Is past experience (no matter how long ago) an indicator of future action?